cauterize-tools/cauterize/README.md

 # Cauterize

-Cauterize is a data-description language that must always be able to target a hard-real time embedded system without dynamic memory allocation.
+Cauterize is a data-description language suitable for hard-real-time systems and systems without dynamic memory allocation.
+It can be used instead of other data description languages like JSON, XML, or ProtocolBuffers.

 ## Introduction